 Nuclear Fusion

-Nuclear fusion is a process in which two light atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy.
-It is the reaction that powers stars, including the Sun, by fusing hydrogen isotopes into helium under extreme temperature and pressure.
-Fusion has the potential to provide a nearly limitless, clean energy source on Earth, but achieving controlled fusion for practical energy production remains a major scientific and engineering challenge.
-Research efforts include magnetic confinement (tokamaks) and inertial confinement methods.
-Read more on WikipediaThis piece of text has been generated by artificial intelligence.
+Nuclear fusion is a nuclear process in which two light atomic nuclei combine to form a heavier nucleus, releasing a large amount of energy.
+It is the process that powers stars, including the Sun.
+Fusion requires extremely high temperatures and pressures to overcome the repulsive forces between nuclei.
+Achieving controlled nuclear fusion on Earth has the potential to provide a nearly limitless and clean energy source.
+Current research includes magnetic confinement (tokamak) and inertial confinement methods.
+No commercial fusion reactors exist yet, but many experimental projects are ongoing.
+Learn more: Nuclear fusion - WikipediaThis piece of text has been generated by artificial intelligence.

 Q: What world-changing idea, small or big, would you like to see implemented by humanity?